 Breaking Bad News

 Prompt: Watch 2–3 publicly available training or role‑play videos where clinicians deliver difficult news.
-Analyse the interaction, focusing on both good and bad examples of practice.
+Analyse the interaction, focusing on both examples of good and bad practices.

-You will compare good examples with poor examples.
+You will also compare good practices with bad practices.

 To get you started